-The statistical modeling of compositional (or relative abundance) data plays a pivotal role in many areas of science, ranging from the analysis of mineral samples or rock compositions in earth sciences \citep{aitchison1982statistical} to correlated topic modeling in large text corpora \citep{Blei2005,Blei2007}.
+The statistical modeling of compositional (or relative abundance) data plays a pivotal role in many areas of science, ranging from the analysis of mineral samples or rock compositions in earth sciences \citep*{aitchison1982statistical} to correlated topic modeling in large text corpora \citep{Blei2005,Blei2007}.
 Recent advances in biological high-throughput sequencing techniques, including single-cell RNA-Seq and microbial amplicon sequencing \citep{rozenblatt2017human,turnbaugh2007human}, have triggered renewed interest in compositional data analysis.
+Since only a limited total number of transcripts can be captured in a sample by current sequencing technologies, the resulting count data provides relative abundance information about mRNA transcripts or microbial amplicon sequences, respectively \citep{Quinn2018a,gloor2017microbiome}.

+For example, in microbiome sequencing, this stems from the fact that one cannot easily control for the total number of microbes entering the measurement process.
+Bacterial microbiome measurements typically come in the form of counts of operational taxonomic units (OTUs) or amplicon sequencing variants (ASVs) derived from high-throughput sequencing of 16S ribosomal RNA (rRNA) \citep{johnson2019evaluation} and are summarized as taxonomic compositions, e.g., on the species, genus, or family level.

-Since only a limited total number of transcripts can be captured in a sample, the resulting count data provides relative abundance information about the occurrences of mRNA transcripts or microbial amplicon sequences, respectively \citep{Quinn2018a,gloor2017microbiome}.
-When relative abundances are normalized by their respective totals, the resulting \emph{compositional data} comprises the proportions of some whole, implying that data points live on the unit simplex $\simp^{p-1} := \{x \in \bR^p_{\ge 0} \given \sum_{j=1}^p x_j = 1\}$.
+One way of dealing with the available relative abundance information is to normalize read counts by their respective totals, resulting in \emph{compositional data}.
+Compositional data comprises the proportions of some whole, implying that data points live on the unit simplex $\simp^{p-1} := \{x \in \bR^p_{\ge 0} \mid \sum_{j=1}^p x_j = 1\}$.

-For example, assume~$p$ distinct nutrients can be present in agricultural soil in different geographical regions.
-A specific soil sample is then represented by a vector~$x$, where~$x_j$ denotes the relative abundance of nutrient~$j$ (under an arbitrary ordering of nutrients).
-An increase in~$x_1$ within this composition could correspond to an actual increase in the absolute abundance of the first nutrient while the rest remained constant.
-However, it could equally result from a decrease of the first nutrient with the remaining ones having decreased even more.
-This property renders interpretability in compositional data analysis challenging, especially for causal queries: how does the relative abundance of a certain nutrient affect soil fertility?
+In the microbiome example, assume there are~$p$ different microbial taxa that have been identified in a human gut microbiome experiment.
+A specific gut microbiome measurement is then represented by a vector~$x$, where~$x_j$ denotes the relative abundance of taxon~$j$ (under an arbitrary ordering of taxa).
+An increase in~$x_1$ within this composition could correspond to an actual increase in the absolute abundance of the first taxon, while the rest remained constant.
+However, it could equally result from a decrease of the absolute abundance of the first species with the remaining ones having decreased even more.